Best AI Receptionist for Home Services: 2026 Buyer's Guide

 What to Look for in an AI Receptionist

 Not all AI receptionists are created equal.
-Most are built for generic businesses — law firms, med spas, real estate.
+Most are built for generic businesses — law firms, salons and med spas, real estate.
 Home services have unique needs:

 - Emergency call handling.
 A burst pipe at 2 AM needs immediate routing, not “we'll get back to you during business hours.”